|Things to do in the Iguazu National Park in Argentina|| |

 Inside the park there are three stations, Estacion Central (at the entrance of the park), Estacion Cataratas (leading to superior and lower trails) and Estacion Garganta del Diablo (leading to the brink of the Devils Throat).
 If the train is very busy there is a way to reach Devils Throat by foot.

 Safari Boat TripsGRAN AVENTURA

-Jungle vehicle ride among the Yacaratia Trail followed by Navigation through the rapids of the lower Iguazu River, an inside view of the Garganta del Diablo (Devilīs Throat) canyon and a wet close up of Argentinaīs San Martin waterfall.See also: Boat tours at the falls in Argentinean side
+Jungle vehicle ride among the Yacaratia Trail followed by Navigation through the rapids of the lower Iguazu River, an inside view of the Garganta del Diablo (Devilīs Throat) canyon and a wet close up of Argentinaīs San Martin waterfall.See also: Boat tours at the iguassu falls in Argentina

 This is a special tour for bird watchers, (with an ornithologist as guide for this tour).
 See the most beautiful subtropical rainforest birds in the Iguassu Falls area.